This is a wonderful game that can be adapted to any occasion. Residents will enjoy reminiscing and sharing stories.

 • What did you call your teacher?

-• Did you use pencil or pen to write?
+• Did you prefer using a pencil or a pen for writing?

 • Did you have to sit for exams?

-• Were you ever in the Principal's office?
+• Were you ever called to the Principal's office?

-• How did you learn your Time Tables?
+• How did you learn your Times Tables?

-• Did you go on field trips (excursions)?
+• Did you go on field trips or excursions?

-• Did you have a lot of friends?
+• Did you have a lot of friends in school?

-• Did you have a sandpit in the school yard?
+• Did your school have a sandpit in the yard?

-• Did you get free milk in school?
+• Did you receive free milk at school?

 We'd love to hear your feedback!